Social anxiety disorderPhobia - social; Anxiety disorder - social; Social phobia; SAD - social anxiety disorder

 When to Contact a Medical Professional

-Call your health care provider or mental health professional if fear is affecting your work and relationships with others.
+Call your provider if fear is affecting your work and relationships with others.